meatnordrink/uplift-blog/_posts/2019-12-05-paying-for-therapy.md

 ---
 layout: post
-title:  "Finding ways to Pay for Therapy/Dealing with Insurance"
+title:  "How to Pay for Therapy and Deal with Insurance"
 author: andrew
 tags: []
-image: assets/images/INSERT.jpg
+image: assets/images/hands_holding_hearts_shutterstock_1450729640.jpg
-description: "Paying for therapy is one of the biggest obstacles for many people.
-A single session of in-person therapy can cost anywhere from $60-$300, though the average is closer to between $80-$120.
-If this is more than you can afford, don't give up yet!
+description: "If therapy is more than you can afford, don't give up yet!
 Whether you have insurance or not, there are many options to explore that may help you pay for therapy."
 featured: true
 hidden: false
 comments: false
 permalink: /paying-for-therapy
 ---
-_See also, ["Low-Cost Alternatives to Therapy"](https://blog.uplift.app//low-cost-alternatives-to-therapy) for additional options._
+_See also, ["Low-Cost Alternatives to Therapy"](https://blog.uplift.app/low-cost-alternatives-to-therapy) for additional options._

 Paying for therapy is one of the biggest obstacles for many people.
 In the US, a single session of in-person therapy can cost anywhere from $60-$300, though the average is closer to between $80-$120.
 If this is more than you can afford, don't give up yet!
 Whether you have insurance or not, there are many options to explore that may help you pay for therapy.